atulny/numpyjs/README.md

 D3 has some of it but very limited.

-Due to inherent limitations of JS some features like operator overriding etc are impossinle to port.
+Due to inherent limitations of JS some features like operator overriding etc are impossible to port.

 Stay tuned  ..
 I will leep posting the progress.